Hi there!

 • Cons of Statistical Process Control: Less intuitive than either of the two preceding strategies; some degree of re-training and education is often required of all project stakeholders in order for such methods to prove successful and effective

-From there, I would go on to describe the concept of “variation”, and “normal distributions”, and Shewhart’s invention of the “control chart“, and the need to distinguish between the “stability” and the “capability” of a process, and so on *sniff*.
-Since then, I have also added a section focusing on “process tampering” (AKA “overcontrol”), and another on the basic natures of “quality” and of “loss”.
-These more recent versions have come to form an hour-long “crash course” of sorts, which I’ve now made a habit of offering (some would say “threatening”) to deliver to most professional colleagues, at some point or another.
-Trust me when I say that if we work together for long enough, it will come up.
+From there, I went on to describe the concept of “variation”, and “normal distributions”, and Shewhart’s invention of the “control chart“, and the need to distinguish between the “stability” of a process and its “capability”.
+Since then, I have also added a section that addresses “process tampering” (AKA “overcontrol”), and another one on the basic natures of “quality” and of “loss”.
+Those more recent versions have come to form an hour-long “crash course” of sorts, which I’ve made a habit of offering (some might say “threatening”) to deliver to most professional colleagues, at some point or another.
+Trust me, if we work together for long enough, it will come up.

 How It’s Going